 So far we’ve covered the tools you need to assemble yourself to create a hybrid cloud architecture, but there are also all-in-one options that give you all the functionality you need in one place.

 The commercial options like Accelerite Rovius offer to sit on top of your cloud providers and handle a lot of the work for you for a fee, and there are open source options that you configure and manage yourself.
-SixSQ’s Slipstream is such an open source orchestration tool that can deploy and manage recipes across heterogeneous clouds.
-It is also available as a complete SaaS under Nuvla.
+SixSQ’s Nuvla is such an open source orchestration tool that can deploy and manage recipes across heterogeneous clouds.

 Make Data-Driven Decisions with Monitoring and Analysis Tools